Skip to main content

 - 45,000 euros in joint taxation.

-In the case of marriage, this limit of 45,000 euros will apply provided that at least one of the spouses had their habitual residence during the tax period in one of the municipalities or smaller local entities with a population of less than 3,000 inhabitants.
+In the case of marriage, this limit of 45,000 euros will apply provided that at least one of the spouses had his or her habitual residence during the tax period in one of the municipalities or minor local entities with a population of less than 3,000 inhabitants.

 Habitual residence will be determined based on the criteria defined in article 9 of the Personal Income Tax Law, but limited to the scope of the municipality or minor local entity.